 Give everything out and don’t hold back anything while you stay on track.

-This will make it easy and possible for both search engine spiders and human visitors to quickly understand what you’re saying, it also provide spiders with more accurate data to indexed your pages in the right category.
+This will make it easy and possible for both search engine spiders and your human visitors to quickly understand what you’re saying.
+It also provides spiders with more accurate data to indexed your pages in the right category.